The Kyrgyz Republic recognised the Republic of Estonia in 1991 and diplomatic relations were established in 1996.

 According to the 2011 census, there were 20 Kyrgyz living in Estonia.
 There is a Kyrgyz cultural society at Maardu.

-In 2012, a narration and runes of the Kyrgyz epic poem “Manas” was published in Estonian with many illustrations (author Peeter Ilus, publisher Penikoorem).
+In 2012, the narration with many illustrations and runes of the Kyrgyz epic poem “Manas” was published in Estonian (compiled by Peeter Ilus, publisher Penikoorem).

 Get closer acquainted with Estonia, coming here for a visit, studies, business or investments!

 Get closer acquainted with Estonia and see what are the most important facts and main areas of activity here.

 one of Europe’s business success stories of the last decade, mainly thanks to the sophisticated e-solutions available here.